pablopalafox/semantic-depth/README.md

 ### Munich Test Set

 This is a set of 5 images of the streets of Munich on which you can test the whole pipeline.
 You can find it [here](data/test_images_munich).
-In section [Test on images](#test_pipeline), you can find the commands on how to test our whole pipeline on these images.
+In section [Test SemanticDepth on our Munich test set](#test_pipeline), you can find the commands on how to test our whole pipeline on these images.

 ## 3. SemanticDepth - The whole pipeline
 SemanticDepth merges together [semantic segmentation](#sem_seg) and [monocular depth estimation](#monodepth) to compute the distance from the left fence to the right fence in a FormulaE-like circuit.
-We have also found that by using a semantic segmentation model trained on Roborace images for fence and road classification plus a [monodepth](https://github.com/mrharicot/monodepth) model for disparity estimation, our pipeline generalizes to city environments, like those featured in our [Munich test set](data/test_images_munich)
+We have also found that by using a semantic segmentation model trained on Roborace images for fence and road classification plus a [monodepth](https://github.com/mrharicot/monodepth) model for disparity estimation, our pipeline generalizes to city environments, like those featured in our [Munich test set](data/test_images_munich).

 <a name="test_pipeline"></a>
-### Test pipeline on our Munich test set
+### Test SemanticDepth on our Munich test set

 By running the command below, SemanticDepth will be applied on the [Munich test set](data/test_images_munich) using different focal lengths.
 By default, the list of focal lengths to try is '[380, 580]'.
 The reason behind trying different focal lengths is that we are using a monodepth model trained on the Cityscapes dataset, which comprises images with a certain focal lenght.
 Applying the same model on our own images requires that we tune the focal length so that computing depth from disparity outputs reasonable numbers.